maxclaus/learning-assembly-arm64-apple/README.md

 ### Registers

-#### x0-x30 / w0-w30

-Those are the general-purpose registers used by ARM for fast access most close to the CPU.
+`x0-x30` / `w0-w30` are the general-purpose registers used by ARM for fast access most close to the CPU.
 The `w` prefix is used for 32 bit and `x` prefix for 64 bit.
 They are used basically as parameter and result arguments.

     The A64 ISA provides 31 general-purpose registers.
 For this guide, we will say that these registers are called x0 to x30, and they each contain 64 bits of data.